Services

 - Education: The Facility gives workshops and lectures on microscopy applications and image analysis to advance the microscopy knowledge of the research community.

-- Billing: Monthly usage is tabulated and billing is executed by the Center for Open Research Resources and Equipment (COR2E).
+- Billing: Usage is tabulated and billing is executed by the Center for Open Research Resources and Equipment (COR2E).

 Leica SP8 Spectral Confocal